rmcanany/SolidEdgeStorekeeper/Readme.md

 You can either [<ins>**Clone the Project**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper), or download the [<ins>**Latest Release**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper/releases).
 The latest release will be the top entry on the page.
 If you clone, see below to get the data and templates.

+Please note there is some setup required before using the program.
+See the **Setup** section below for details.

 ### Downloading the Latest Release

 <p align="center">